 When the pre-tensioner seat belt activates, smoke is released and a loud noise may be heard.
-This smoke is not harmful and does not indicate a fire.
-Care should be taken not to inhale it, as it may cause irritation and choking.
-Those with a history of a breathing condition should get fresh air promptly.
+This smoke is not harmful and does not indicate a fire, but care should be taken to not intentionally inhale it, as it may cause irritation and choking.